rfo909/CFT/README.md

 Note that in CFT variable assigns are "reversed", with value first (or more specifically, found on the stack), followed by "=" and a name.
 Example "2 =a 3 =b a+b" returns 5.

-When the code works it's time to save the script
+When the code works it's time to save the script.

+## Save and load scripts

 ```
 $ :save MyScript